Knowledge & FAQ

 The Hydrobalance filtration system, developed in 1997, operates on the principle of mechanical-biological water purification.

-The Hydrobalance filter is installed in a separate filtration basin at the edge of the natural pool.
-Energy-efficient 12-volt pumps, located in the filtration basin, first draw the water through a special dolomite gravel and then into the Hydrobalance filter.
+The Hydrobalance filter is installed in a separate filter basin at the edge of the natural pool.
+The water is first sucked over a special dolomite gravel and then into the Hydrobalance filter using energy-efficient 12-volt pumps located in the filter basin.

-This process creates optimal conditions for biofilms on the gravel and in the filter, initiating a biological self-cleaning process.
-The result is water that is both hygienically and visually flawless.
+This creates optimum conditions for biofilms on the gravel and in the filter, which trigger a biological self-cleaning process.
+The result is hygienically and visually perfect quality.

 Are there Algae in a Natural Pool?

-Yes!
-Algae are essential in natural waters and are almost always present.
-The key is to design a natural pool and use a filtration system in a way that algae are kept in low quantities so that they are not visually noticeable.
+YES!
+Algae are an important component of natural bodies of water and are almost always present.
+The trick is to build a natural pool and use a filter system in such a way that algae occur in such small quantities that they are not visible.

-Thanks to the Hydrobalance natural pool system and its specially tailored nutrient management there are no algae in the swimming area, and the water remains crystal clear.
-When properly maintained, there is minimal buildup of plaque , and no growth of filamentous algae.
+Thanks to the Hydrobalance natural pool system and its specially tailored Nutrient management there is no algae in the swimming area and the water is always crystal clear.
+When operated correctly, hardly any deposits form and there is no growth of filamentous algae.

 What is a Biofilm?

-A biofilm consists of mostly decomposing organisms (destruents) that cover themselves in a slime layer of polysaccharides and live together symbiotically.
+The biofilm is an arrangement of mostly decomposing organisms (destruents) that cover themselves in a slime layer of polysaccharides and live together symbiotically.
 The biofilm is what makes stones slippery in natural water, for example.

-Nutrient management means ensuring optimum conditions in the filter for the build-up of biofilm.
-It also ensures that the water hardness is set correctly.
-For this purpose, we offer our Hydrobalance Care Products .
+Nutrient management means ensuring that optimum conditions for the build-up of biofilm prevail in the filter.
+It also ensures that the hardness is set correctly.
+For this we offer our Hydrobalance Care Products .

 What is a Skimmer Flap?